Eortvald/02467_group4/content/text-analysis.md

-One interesting point to make is that the sentiment of the reviews are distributed around a median score which is higher as the score grows, but even for all the 5-star reviews the sentiment seems to be normally distributed and so there's quite a vast variety of sentiment values for the same review with the same score.
+One interesting point to make is that the sentiment of the reviews are distributed around a median score which is higher as the score grows, but even for all the 5-star reviews the sentiment seems to be normally distributed and so there's quite a vast variety of sentiment values for the reviews with the same score.
+This could imply that there are different opinions on what constitutes a 5-star review or just that the reviewers have very different review styles.